Skip to main content

 Another rare type of skin cancer, called Merkel cell carcinoma (MCC), has been shown to be the most sensitive of any tumor type to treatment with a single immune checkpoint inhibitor.
 In 2017, an immunotherapy called avelumab (Bavencio) received the first-ever FDA approval for a drug to treat MCC.
 In addition, more than half of patients with MCC in a small clinical trial had their tumors shrink or disappear during treatment with pembrolizumab, which received FDA approval for the treatment of MCC in 2018.

 In 2023, a third immunotherapy drug called retifanlimab (Zynyz) received FDA approval for the treatment of MCC that has recurred or spread elsewhere in the body.
-Other immunotherapy drugs are currently being tested in this rare cancer type.
+Other immunotherapy drugs and combinations of these drugs are currently being tested in this rare cancer type.

 Treatment for Advanced Basal Cell Carcinoma and Squamous Cell Carcinoma